xArm-Developer/xArm-Python-SDK/README.md

 - Richer interface
 - Set interface alias
 - Modified the default values of the default parameters of some interfaces, but support the use of parameters to be compatible when instantiating

+## Update Summary for 0.0.13
+- Supports trajectory repeat motion interface with circular interpolation, supports repetition times, calibration
+- Increase joint limits, attitude angle limits and cmd cache limits
+- Exchange the parameters of the attitude angle yaw and the attitude angle pitch, but retain the parameter position

 ## Caution
 - There is currently no collision detection, so try not to be close during use.